This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 How Can You Tell if There Is Potato Blight?

 Some signs are indicative of this disease.
 First, you should look for any signs of green growth or spots on the skin.
-If you notice it where a plant is trying to sprout, then it could be blight.
+It could be blight if you notice it where a plant is trying to sprout.
 It’s also possible that there will be browning on the potatoes or streaky colors.

 What Are the Causes of Potato Blight?